An education advocate, a community lawyer and community volunteer are the latest candidates to join the race for a seat on the Hamilton City Council.

 "We are inheriting an uncertain future for both ourselves and our kids, and this is something we can do to try steer that future in a better direction.
 I also think that we are seeing more inspiring young politicians, like MP Chlöe Swarbrick, who have proven to be extremely effective and are helping to pave the way for others."

-Ms Thomson also said she is also not to be confused with another Sarah Thompson, who as a parliamentry petition to "end special treatment of Māori."
+Ms Thomson also said she is not to be confused with another Sarah Thompson, who has a parliamentry petition to "end special treatment of Māori."

-She said she is in favour of continued Māori representation around the council table.
+She said she is in favour of greater Māori representation around the council table.

 Shanti Ralm, is a Hamilton resident who came to the city from India.

 She has volunteered at the Western Community Centre since 2001, while also volunteering at the Age Concern centre and Red Cross.

 Ms Ralm said she can make a difference on the council table by bring a more diverse voice.

 "We are multicultural society.
 I can represent my community.
 It is vital for the up and coming generation.
 We are becoming very cultural and for me that is very important," Ms Ralm said.